aimfeld/ZendDiCompiler/README.md

 The ZF2 MVC architecture is based on controller classes with action methods.
 Given this architecture, controller dependencies become numerous very quickly.
 In order to avoid bloated controller constructors, it makes sense to inject ZendDiCompiler as a single dependency into ZF2 controller classes and use it to pull the other dependencies from inside the controllers.
-This means using it as a _service locator_, just like `Zend\ServiceManager` is typically used.
+This means using it as a _service locator_, just like `Laminas\ServiceManager` is typically used.

 ZendDiCompiler is also used as a _service locator_ inside of the provided `ZendDiCompiler\DiFactory` which is very useful for [creating runtime objects with dependencies](#using-the-difactory-to-create-runtime-objects-with-dependencies).
 This